River Ouse, Sussex: Milling

 The final mill was Bishopstone Tide Mill, located a little to the east of the present mouth of the river.
-The Duke of Newcastle, Thomas Pelham, obtained an Act of Parliament to authorise construction of the mill on the foreshore of land that he owned at Bishopstone.
+The Duke of Newcastle, Thomas Pelham, obtained the Bishopstone Tide Mills Act 1762 (2 Geo.
+3. c.
+12 Pr.) to authorise construction of the mill on the foreshore of land that he owned at Bishopstone.
 The first mill was completed in 1788, by which time Pelham had died.
 It was sold in 1791 to Thomas Barton, and the sale documents listed five pairs of stones, capable of producing 130 quarters of week each week.
 The new owner built a large mill with three storeys, capable of producing 1,500 sacks of flour each week, using 16 pairs of stones.
 The site was regularly affected by storms, with wheat and flour destroyed in 1792, while in 1820, the building was damaged and part of the dam was washed away.
 After 1853, the volume of flour produced gradually declined, often as a result of weather conditions, but it continued in operation until March 1883, when there was another violent storm and the new harbour at Newhaven required more water.
 The site which was known as Tide Mills was much more than just the mill buildings, as 60 men were employed, and William Catt, the owner until his death in 1853, built cottages for his workers and a school for the children.
 Transport of the flour to markets improved when the Newhaven to Seaford railway line opened, and the mill was served by a siding.
-Some of the buildings remained in use for various purposes until the end of the Secord World War, but virtually nothing remains of what was the largest water mill in Sussex.
+Some of the buildings remained in use for various purposes until the end of the Second World War, but virtually nothing remains of what was the largest water mill in Sussex.